GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_adder_tree.rst

 Multi-Tile Matrix Multiplication with Adder-Tree
 ====================================================
-Note that in the previous example, the entire inner dimension of the matrix multiplication was kept intact.
+Note that in the Simple Multi-Tile Matrix Multiplication Example (16x16x16), the entire inner dimension of the matrix multiplication was kept intact and was not split across different tiles.
 This inner dimension is the symbolized by K in an NxKxM matrix multplication which means AxB where A is MxK and B is KxN.

-Keeping the inner dimesion intact means that we can use each kernel to perform matrix multiplication directly without summing results between kernels.
+Keeping the inner dimesion intact means that each kernel to perform matrix multiplication directly without summing results between kernels.
 This is useful for smaller matrices, but when the inner dimension is large, in order to perserve memory and computes bounds it becomes necessary to split the inner dimension and sum results between kernels.

 There are multiple ways to communicate and accumlate outputs between kernels.
 One method would be to use the cascade stream which streams data directly between accumulator registers of neighboring kernels.
-Instead, what we do is place matrix multiplication tiles adjacent to a central addition kernel (``add_tree.cpp``).
-This addition tile reads the output buffers directly from its neighboring tile's memory and accumulates partial results.
+Instead, this code example places matrix multiplication tiles adjacent to a central addition kernel (``add_tree.cpp``).
+The addition tile reads the output buffers directly from its neighboring tile's memory and accumulates partial results.

-We illustrate this method with an int16 4x128x128 matrix multiplication example across 4 tiles.
+This adder-tree method is illustrated with an int16 4x128x128 matrix multiplication example across 4 tiles.
 Here, the matrix multiplication kernel (``mmul_skinny.cpp``) uses aie::mac and aie::mul intrinsics for higher configurability.
 Note that the input K dimension must be a multiple of 32.

 File structure:
 ::